NucleoSoft/programmersKE-web_frontend/README.md

 Frontend:

   -HTML

   -React.JS for the UI

   -Tailwind-CSS for styling

   -PostCSS to purge out any unused CSS scripts

 API and Middlemen:

--Django will mostly do the job here
+  -Django will mostly do the job here.

+  -Firebase

 Backend and web service:

   -Django for the utilities.
-The project will be based on a .NET architecture to integrate easily with Azure and Microsoft SQL.
+The project will be based on a .NET architecture to integrate easily with Azure and Microsoft SQL.*

--Azure for web hosting service
+  -Azure for web hosting service*

+  (Firebase is currently in use for purposes of scalability)

 Web bundling and deployment:

 -Vite.js/ Webpack.
 Here, I use Vite React and React -javascript as the variant.

+*_REVISED UNDER CAREFUL CONSIDERATION, MAY NOT BE USED APPARENTLY_